aws-samples/reinvent-kub308-cnoe/stacks/cicd/backstage-templates/entities/ci-cd/go-api/docs/index.md

 # Example Basic Application

 Thanks for trying out this demo!
-In this example, we deployed a simple nginx deployment to a remote cluster using Backstage.
+In this example, we deployed go application with CICD to a remote cluster using Backstage.

 ### idpbuilder